25 Ways to Raise Your Spotlight Profile

 6. Always be honest about your playing age; you can publish very precise age ranges on your Spotlight profile.
 Only choose a range that you can realistically be cast to play, so take some time to reflect on this and check it regularly.

 7. Be truthful when listing accents and languages.
-When casting directors call you into a room they need to have confidence that you can do them (often at very short notice) so try to only publish those you can do well and naturally.
+When casting directors call you into a room they need to have confidence that you can do them (often at short notice) so try to only publish those you can do well and naturally.
 You can also add some audio to your profile to demonstrate the accents you can do.
 The content of what you are reading doesn't matter, casting directors just want to hear that you can do a flawless accent.

 8. Be honest about what skills you publish on your profile.
 If you can ride a horse - great! - but don’t list it if you’ve only been on a horse once.
 If you feel comfortable using a skill on set or on stage then add it to your Spotlight profile.
 Make sure to always list any driving licences too.
 Are we missing a skill that you want to add to your profile?
 Please email [email protected]

 Casting directors tell us they only like to see 4-5 images of various expressions so less is definitely more.

-11. It’s easy for you to add photos on your Spotlight profile.
+11. It’s easy for you to add photos to your Spotlight profile.
 The photo management system can be used on all devices and allows you to upload on the go.
 Though we do recommend editing your profile on your laptop instead of your phone for ease.

 14. Casting directors can’t always watch a whole showreel so make sure to open strong.
 Re-editing your showreel can make it feel completely new and a simple edit can change everything.
 Make sure your strongest scene is at the beginning of the showreel.
 Don't start with montages or still photographs, casting directors want to see you act.

-16. When self-taping make sure to shoot in landscape (like a TV or cinema screen).
+16. When self-taping, shoot in landscape (like a TV or cinema screen).
 Always shoot against a neutral background with good lighting so your face is clearly visible.

 Advice from industry professionals